How to Make a Fairy Garden House – Free Template

 Tape the side pieces together with packing tape.

 Then glue the roof on by applying tacky glue to the top edge where the roof will sit.
 Use a generous amount of glue and don’t worry if it drips, it will dry completely clear.
-See the video above for more detail.
+See the video above for more details.

 Horizontal photo of tacky glue being applied to the top of a fairy garden house where the roof will sit to secure it.

-Glue the roof on with tacky glue.
+Glue the roof with tacky glue.

 Important: Add more glue along the side seams that you taped.
 Adjust the roof and sides as needed and secure them with clamps and rubber bands.
 Let dry overnight.